networkservicemesh/site/content/docs/concepts/enterprise_users.md

 ### Problem Statement

-How do you enable workloads collaborating together to produce an App communicate independent of where those workloads are running?
+How do you enable workloads to collaborate to produce an App communication independent of where those workloads are running?

 ### Background
 Historically, workloads have been run in some sort of Runtime Domain: